-In this module of two learning units comprised of two hours each, participants will focus on a case study that discusses a Motor Vehicle Accident and settlement for economic and non-economic financial losses.
-In this case study the family also exceeds shelter allowance maximums due to heat costs.
-Key discussions include review of:
+In this module of two learning units comprised of two hours each, participants will focus on a case study that discusses a motor vehicle accident and settlement for economic and non-economic financial losses.
+In this case study, the family also exceeds shelter allowance maximums due to heat costs.
+Participants will:

 NOTE: This is an interactive, virtual training session, which is different from a webinar.
 Participants will be expected to participate through voice and video, and to engage with each other and the facilitators in large and small group discussions, to learn from each other and practice skill development.

 Staff whose role requires knowledge of OW directives

 Session Dates and Registration